x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/mailbox-import-and-export/export-procedures.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 8c578226-ce38-4f33-846a-9f47c0177def
-description: "Summary: Learn how administrators can view, create, modify, delete, suspend and resume requests to export mailboxes to .pst files in Exchange Server."
+description: "Summary: Learn how administrators can view, create, modify, delete, suspend and resume requests to export mailboxes to .pst files in Exchange Server 2016 or 2019."
 ---

 # Procedures for mailbox exports to .pst files in Exchange Server

- **Summary**: Learn how administrators can view, create, modify, delete, suspend and resume requests to export mailboxes to .pst files in Exchange 2016 or Exchange 2019.

 Mailbox export requests use the Microsoft Exchange Mailbox Replication service (MRS) to export the contents of mailboxes to .pst files.
 For more information, see [Mailbox imports and exports in Exchange Server](mailbox-import-and-export.md).

 This topic shows you how to: